 Both the SUB Board Policy and the Oregon Health Authority (OAR 333-061-0070) require that backflow assemblies be installed and tested annually by a state-certified backflow tester.
 SUB Water Division sends letters notifying customers of their duty to test their assemblies.
 If no action is taken, then SUB may shut off the water service until a backflow test can be scheduled, passed and verified by the SUB Water Division.

-In addition, SUB Water Division Cross-Connection Control Program requires commercial, industrial, public and multifamily (more than (4) four units) users to comply.
-Because these properties have larger service lines (and therefore pose a greater public safety hazard) and have tenant turn around, they are required to have backflow assemblies installed.
-In general, all new domestic, fire and dedicated irrigation lines must have backflow assemblies installed to comply with the SUB Water Division Cross-Connection Control Program Full Manual.
+In addition, SUB Water Division Cross-Connection Control Program requires commercial, industrial, public, and multifamily (more than 4 units) users to comply.
+Because these properties have larger service lines (and therefore pose a greater public safety hazard) and have tenants turn around, they are required to have backflow assemblies installed.
+In general, all new domestic, fire, and dedicated irrigation lines must have backflow assemblies installed to comply with the SUB Water Division Cross-Connection Control Program Full Manual (PDF).